johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 7: unused

-# Sequence Diagram Example of Establishing Secure Comms - "The Hello Phase"
+# Sequence Diagram Example of the "HELLO phase"

 The procedure of locating another MSA and establishing a secure communication, referred to as "The Hello Phase" is examplified in the